In airline-business rarity, Air France picks a woman CEO

-Air France is putting a woman in charge of the airline, a rare step in the male-dominated industry.
+Air France is putting a woman in charge of the airline, a first for the French carrier and a rarity in the male-dominated industry.

 Air France's parent company said Wednesday that Anne Rigail will take charge of the airline on Monday.
 She is currently executive vice-president.

-The airline has been led on an interim basis by Benjamin Smith, who this year was hired as CEO of parent Air France-KLM Group.
+The airline has been led on an interim basis by Benjamin Smith, an Air Canada veteran who was hired this year as CEO of parent Air France-KLM Group.

 Air France faces contentious wage negotiations with pilots and flight attendants and has been hit by a series of damaging strikes.